Newborn portraiture is a take on portrait photography. Only the subjects are typically less than two weeks old.

-One difference is that every tool or prop you use will either need to be taken with you or already be in the location you are shooting.
+Every tool or prop you use will either need to be taken with you.
+Or already in the location, you are shooting.

 The biggest tip we can pass on is that the parents need to have as much information as possible.

-Now that you have a pretty good idea of props, camera equipment and how to start, your newborn photography is going to need a boost to reach that wow factor.
+Now that you have a pretty good idea of what you need, your newborn photography is going to need a boost to reach that wow factor.

-Confidence comes from practise, knowledge and believing in yourself.
-It is invaluable as a tool for your newborn photography.
+Confidence comes from practice, knowledge and believing in yourself.
+It is invaluable as a tool for your newborn portraiture.

 Read the other four tips here on how to improve your photography.

 If you are seeking inspiration, look no further.
-As photographers, we are always trying to create unique content from original photo shoot concepts.
+As photographers, we are always trying to create unique content.
+This comes from original photo shoot concepts.

 This doesn’t mean that looking at and copying other images isn’t a good place to start.
 It will act as training until you find your own feet.

-New parents love newborn photography.
+New parents love newborn portraiture.
 It offers them a capture of a fleeting moment in their lives, one that is impossible to get back.

-This is why we need to use the best possible materials to capture the best possible newborn photography.
+This is why we need to use the best possible materials.
+It allows you to capture the best possible newborn photography.

-Lightweight cotton wraps are a favourite in newborn photography.
+Lightweight cotton wraps are a favorite in newborn portraiture.
 These are for swaddling the baby, so chances are, they are already accustomed to them.